How Do Citi Flex Loans Work?

 What is a Citi Flex Loan?

-The Citi Flex Loan is a special type of personal loan that allows you to borrow against the available credit on your existing Citi Credit Card.
-It offers a fixed interest rate and set monthly payments, simplifying your budgeting every month.
+The Citi Flex Loan is a fixed-rate personal loan that uses your existing line of credit through your Citi credit card.
+It doesn’t require a traditional application and offers set monthly payments, simplifying your budgeting every month.

 Because it uses available credit, the Citi Flex Loan isn’t considered a cash advance, allowing you to skip the extra fees.
 “It gives Citi cardholders an additional option to obtain cash by converting some of their credit available on the card into a personal loan,” said Austin Kilgore, an analyst with the Achieve Center for Consumer Insights.
 “It’s a way to obtain the additional cash without taking out a cash advance — which means you don’t pay cash-advance fees.”